Praneet002/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 ### RESULTS

-Thus the distance value is measure in "CM" using ultrasonic sensor.
+The distance of the obstacles is measured using ultrasonic sensor.